mbrochut/Tuto_update_genomeRef_and_hocomoco_diffTF/README.md

 ### 2. Mapping TF name to ENSEMBL name

-The file is a three column space separate file with SYMBOL (Name) ENSEMBL (ENSM0000X), HOCOID (NAME).
-I use the tool [g:Profiler](https://biit.cs.ut.ee/gprofiler/convert) to convert the name of my TFs and manual annotation for the few that were not found.
-There is probably better tool to do so, feel free to do it as you want.
+The file is a three-column, space-separated file with SYMBOL (Name), ENSEMBL (ENSM0000X), and HOCOID (NAME_TFBS).
+You can use the tool [g:Profiler](https://biit.cs.ut.ee/gprofiler/convert) to convert the names of my TFs and manual annotation for the few that were not found.
+There are probably better tools to do so, feel free to use any method you prefer.

-Be carefull, the HOCOID are the name of your TFBS.bed file that can be completely different from the symbol name!
-So you need to have all of your TFBS.bed file with one entry in the HOCOID column.
+Be careful, the HOCOID are the names of your TFBS.bed files, which can be completely different from the symbol names!
+So you need to ensure that all of your TFBS.bed files have one entry in the HOCOID column.

 #### TIPS
-you can have a better name coverage with g:profiler by using the name from the json file from [HOCOMOCOv12](https://hocomoco12.autosome.org/downloads_v12) and not the TF name from the bed file.
+you can have a better name coverage with g:profiler by using the name from the json file from [HOCOMOCOv12](https://hocomoco12.autosome.org/downloads_v12) and not the TF names from the bed files.

 ### 3. Chromosome Name
-This is probably the most important part of this tutorial. diffTF work **uniquely** if your genome assembly fasta file use the convention to name the chromosome with "chr" at the beginning!!
-If, as in this example, your genome assembly begin with the chromosome number without the prefix "chr", you will need to change several files!
+This is probably the most important part of this tutorial. diffTF works **uniquely** if your genome assembly FASTA file uses the convention to name the chromosomes with "chr" at the beginning!!
+If, as in this example, your genome assembly begins with the chromosome number without the prefix "chr", you will need to change several files!

-Hopefully you will be able to run diffTF even if you have done your alignement with the "bad" convention.
-You will need to change several file for that
+Hopefully, you will be able to run diffTF even if you have done your alignment with the "bad" convention.
+You will need to change several files for that:

-1. Add chr at the beginning of each line in all TFBS.bed file AND peak annotation
+1. Add "chr" at the beginning of each line in all TFBS.bed files AND peak annotation files.
-2. Add chr to your ATAC-Seq BAM file
+2. Add "chr" to your ATAC-Seq BAM file.
-3. Add chr to the FASTA file of your genome assembly
+3. Add "chr" to the FASTA file of your genome assembly.

-#### Add chr to TFBS.bed file
+#### 1. Add chr to TFBS.bed file and peak annotation

 ```bash
 #!/bin/bash